zilkf92/qasm-parser/README.md

 The repository contains 2 branches:

 ### **main** branch
-here, the string "pi" is interpreted as a mathematical constant from the `<math.h>` header and all other numbers are interpreted as integers or floats.
+Here, the string "pi" is interpreted as a mathematical constant from the `<math.h>` header and all other numbers are interpreted as integers or floats.
 E.g.:
 ```
 rz(pi/4) q[8];
 cx q[8],q[7];